influxdata/docs-v2/content/v2.0/organizations/buckets/view-buckets.md

 ## View buckets using the influx CLI

 Use the [`influx bucket find` command](/v2.0/reference/cli/influx/bucket/find) to view a buckets in an organization.
-Viewing bucket requires the following:

 ```sh
 influx bucket find